-Most people’s work places include an area where employees can escape the stress and boredom of their jobs.
-Shops have back-rooms where staff can relax and enjoy their lunch without fear of being pestered by a customer wishing to return a pair of ill-fitting knickers.
+Most people’s work places have somewhere employees can escape the stress and boredom of their jobs.
+Shops have back-rooms where staff can relax and enjoy their lunch – without fear of being pestered by a customer wishing to return a pair of ill-fitting knickers.
 Office workers have canteens and rest rooms to tear themselves away from their desks, go for a coffee and a quick cigarette.
 But on board an aircraft, there is NO escape when you’re locked in a metal tube at 35,000 feet.

-Your hard-working, glamorous cabin crew have a tiny space, often situated next to stinking toilets and piles of rubbish, in which to grab five minutes peace, get something to eat and catch up with our fellow cart tarts for some much-needed gossip.
+Your hard-working, glamorous cabin crew have a tiny space, in which to grab five minutes peace, get something to eat and catch up with our fellow cart tarts for some much-needed Galley FM gossip.

 Sex, laughter, tears and tantrums; as the old saying goes, ‘What happens in the galley, stays in the galley’.
 But for one flight only we’re allowing you dear reader a sneak peek into our world, as we reveal just some of the things that REALLY go on, behind that curtain.